Safety Considerations for Expats in Vancouver

 5. DON’T leave anything at all in your vehicle, day or night, even if parked in front of your residence (except insurance and registration papers, owner’s manual, etc.).

-6. DO lock up your bicycle properly when out in public (stores, university, SkyTrain stations, etc.) using a U-lock; many a lone wheel has been left behind when the entire bike (minus the front wheel where it was locked to the bike rack) was stolen.
+6. DO lock up your bicycle properly when out in public (stores, university, SkyTrain stations, etc.) using a U-lock; many a lone bike wheel has been left behind when the entire bike (minus the front wheel where it was locked to the bike rack) was stolen.

 7. DO keep your purse/bag close (in front where you can see it) when walking through densely crowded areas (downtown, malls, etc.).